LauraL211/DataStructuresAndConcurrency/MTUSep24DSC/README.md

 #     displayed in order tho.

 # Making an attempt with Lab 2 - Java Collections framework
-#   Got the absolute path for the hamlet.txt file and updated it in file handling.

 # ArrayListDriver - I played around with the arraylist using different names.
 # I tried counting how many names were added into the list as well as finding if my name was present